-If you just visited Spain’s beautiful capital for the first time, you might want to go straight to Plaza Mayor Madrid; there’s no doubt that this popular enclosed and pedestrianized square is one of the city’s most important attractions.
+If you just visited Spain’s beautiful capital for the first time, you might want to go straight to Plaza Mayor.
+There’s no doubt that this enclosed and pedestrianized square is one of Madrid’s most important attractions.

 Known before as the Plaza Arrabal, the square was first an arena where ancient bullfighting games were held, and so, you can only imagine how noisy the square used to be then, what with the boisterous spectators of the game.
-I myself was surprised upon knowing about the initial purpose of the square.
-Obviously, a substantial part of Spanish bullfighting history occurred in this place.
+Obviously, a signaficant part of Spanish bullfighting history happened right in this place.

 During the early days, fiesta and carnival activities were commonplace scenes in the plaza.
 Also, at the height of the dreaded Inquisition, heretics and other criminals were persecuted within the area.
 Those found guilty were put to death by burning or strangulation.

 One thing you would notice is the uniform appearance of the facade of the structures found on all sides.
 The buildings also possess the same structural feature, specifically porticoes (porch) at the their front or roof structures over walkways.
 The thick columns provide support to these structures as they surround the whole square.